 - Continued to pursue 5-star ILB Nakobe Dean heavily

 There were elite players both in Athens and on the way to UGA which complicated the depth chart pictures for both of those guys at their respective positions.

 Let’s check back in December after the early signing period and again after the first Wednesday in February for the traditional signing day.
 The hunch here is that the Bulldogs will see that at least two of these three vacated scholarship slots were filled by higher-rated players.

-There might even been 1-2 more of these de-commitments to chronicle, too.
+There might even be 1-2 more of these de-commitments to chronicle, too.